Burst-Statistics/burst/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.5.7 =
+* Fix: Security issue where a contributor with the ability to add posts and add custom fields, could create a cross-site scripting attack.
+This has been resolved. props @Webbernaut
+* Fix: Changed key length for page_url to 191 to prevent issues with MySQL 5.7.7 and lower.
+* Fix: Issue where using [ in a URL would result in a failed tracking request.
+This has been resolved. props @webwitnl
+* Improvement: Removed legacy code in the functions.php file.

 = 1.5.6.1 =
 * Fix: Tracking would only work for users with cookieless tracking, because the burst script was empty due to an error in the build process.
 This has been resolved.